Multi-View Radar Semantic Segmentation: Methods and architectures

 The following section details the loss functions applied to each segmented view to train the proposed architectures.
 We also introduce a `coherence' loss to enforce consistency between the predictions over the two views of the scene.
 Finally a combination of these loss terms is proposed.

-\textbf{Weighted Cross Entropy.~} Deep learning methods for semantic segmentation aim to predict the probability that each pixel belongs to a category.
-These models are usually trained by minimising a Cross-Entropy (CE) loss function.
+\textbf{Weighted Cross Entropy.~} Semantic segmentation models that predict a score for each class at each pixel are usually trained by minimising a Cross-Entropy (CE) loss function.
 This loss is not ideal for unbalanced segmentation tasks such as the radar semantic segmentation, since the optimisation process tends to focus on the classes that are most represented.
 In the present case, background and speckle noise dominate, in comparison to the signatures of the objects we wish to detect.
 In the same manner as RSS-Net \cite{kaul_rss-net_2020}, we employ a weighted Cross-Entropy (wCE) loss to tackle this issue.

 Given a training example $\vect x$, let $\vect{y}\in \{0,1\}^{M \times N \times K}$ be its one-hot ground truth and $f_\theta(\vect{x}) = \vect{p} \in [0,1]^{M \times N \times K}$ the associated prediction.
 The wCE loss function is defined as: